-The Matriculation examinations will be held at the University, and at such other places as the Senate may designate, on September 21 to 25, 1946.
+The Matriculation examinations will be held at the University, and at such other places as the Senate may designate, in September 21, 1947.
 For the time table of the examinations, see the Almanac pages of the University Calendar.
 Papers of from two to three hours' duration will be offered in each of the following subjects:-\